get a quote side button

 Reverse osmosis water and distilled water are two different things—each the result of a different treatment process.

 Because of their convenience in providing clean, pure water on demand, reverse osmosis systems are becoming more popular for home use.
-The benefits of RO become even more apparent when certain systems, such as our system here at Complete Home Filtration, include a remineralisation stage.
+The benefits of RO become even more apparent when the system in question includes a remineralisation stage, like those provided by Complete Home Filtration.
 Distilled Water systems, on the other hand, are typically less convenient, requiring a large amount of energy and human intervention.
+Our RO systems take up less space, don’t require heating or power, fit under your existing tap/faucet, and bring fantastic quality – and taste – for their price.

 How Does RO Water Compare to Bottled Water?

 Many bottled water companies understand the benefits of reverse osmosis, so most bottled water is RO purified.
-The problem however, is in the waste involved in producing bottled water—from the amount of energy, plastics, and petroleum involved, to how much water is required in the process.
+The problem, however, is in the waste involved in producing bottled water—from the amount of energy, plastics, and petroleum involved, and how much water is required in the process.

 Should You Buy a Reverse Osmosis Filtration System?